ronp001/hygen-create/README.md

 Target dir: /tmp/_templates/greeter
 ```

-So we can make changes to the generated project and immediately turn those into an updated
+This way we can make changes to the generated project and immediately turn those into an updated
 version of the generator.
 For example, let's make a slight modification to `dist/hola.js`:

 ```